ChristChurchMayfair/ccm-main-gatsby/src/content/gospelgenerationstrust/givingformnotes.md

 ### Security

-This information is sent to CCM's GSuite (an online service provided by Google), protected in transit by TLS encryption, and stored in a private, access controlled spreadsheet.
+This information is sent to The Gospel Generation Trust's GSuite (an online service provided by Google), protected in transit by TLS encryption, and stored in a private, access controlled spreadsheet.

 ### Privacy